Youth & Consumer Education

 Elementary-school aged children will enjoy a broad range of activities in the Missouri Soybean Merchandising Council’s annual activity book.
 Featuring Simon the Soybean, the book includes coloring pages, fact sheets, puzzles and other games showing how soybeans are grown and how they’re used to make household items families use every day.

-Check out the 2018 book – Farming with Simon the Soybean, as well as our 2016, and 2017 editions.
+Check out the 2019 Book, as well as our 2016, 2017 and 2018 editions.
 All three books are available for download and individuals and community groups are welcome to make copies of the books or pages for use throughout the year.

 Each winter, Missouri Soybean also works with Missouri FFA chapters to bring the activity books into classrooms during National FFA Week.